johnconleth/advertTracker-jquery/README.md

 How to use it ?
 ------------
  - You will need to have Google Analytics installed on your website
- - You will have to modify your advert code to include an id and a css style (see instructions below)
+ - You will have to modify your advert code to include an id (see instructions below)
- - You will have to download and install two scripts into your website (see below)
+ - You will have to download and install two scripts into your website (see instructions below)

 Step 1 - Install Google Analytics
 ------------